 Tricky Sounds: Saying the Letters B and V in Spanish

-These letters have probably been the most frustrating for me.
-As a native English speaker, my brain is so wired to pronounce the strong /v/ sound when I see the letter "V" in a word.
 I've had several conversations now with native speakers in different countries and everyone seems to feel a little differently about how to think of the way these letters are pronounced.
 Why the picture of my kitten?
-I promise I will get to that in just a moment!
+I promise I will get to that in just a moment.

 Here is an amusing story for you: When I was in the midst of writing Volume One, we got a new kitten.
 Nobody could decide what to name her, so I finally decided on Vida.
 Why?
 So I could force my kids and I into practicing the Spanish "V" sound!